gawsoftpl/cache-grpc-server/README.md

 - NestJs framework

 Client create one connection via stream, and send get or set command via grpc stream.
-This is very quick solution Server has implemented grpc.health.v1 for readinessprobe
+This is very quick solution Server has implemented grpc.health.v1 for readinessprobe too

 ## Run server
 ### Via docker